c-rutter/imabc/README.md

 The primary function is imabc().
 The inputs and their descriptions are as follows:

 -   priors - list.
 A list of information on the prior distributions.
 Two helper functions exist for properly defining this list.
 See below for more details.
 -   targets - list.
 A list of information on the targets.
 Four helper functions exist for properly defining this list as well.
 See below for more details.
 -   target\_fun - function.
 A function that returns a data set of the predicted targets from simulated parameters.
 A helper function exists for help defining this.
 See below for more details.
 -   previous\_results - list.
 A list of results saved during the last run.
 A helper function exist for helping read in all results from a previous run.
 See below for more details.
 -   N\_start - integer.
 The sample size used for the first set of simulated parameters.
 -   seed - integer.
 The seed value for reproducibility.
 -   latinHypercube - boolean.
-Should the first simulated set of paramters use a latinHypercube to generate parameters.
+Should the first simulated set of parameters use a latinHypercube to generate parameters.
 -   N\_centers - integer.
 The number of centers to use for simulating parameters.
 -   Center\_n - integer.
 Sample size per center for simulating parameters (used to be called B).
 -   N\_post - integer.
 The minimum sample required for stopping the simulation before max\_iter is reached.
 -   max\_iter - integer.
 The maximum number of iterations the code will attempt if N\_post is never reached.
 -   N\_cov\_points - integer.
 The number of points needed to move from an independent covariance assumption.
 -   sample\_inflate - numeric.
 When simulating results under certain
     conditions, how much more should the sample be simulated to make sure there are parameters within the appropriate bounds.
 (See R/get\_B\_draws.R)
 -   recalc\_centers - boolean.
 Should the centers be recalculated in each iteration.
 -   backend\_fun - function.
 If the user wishes to use something other than foreach () %dopar% {} to apply the target function to simulated parameters in parallel they may define the function here.
 The minimum requirements are:
     -   The first input is expected to be a data.table where the first column is called seed followed by columns for the parameters in the order and with the names they were given when initialized by define\_priors().
     -   The second input is the target function which should be defined using define\_target\_function().
     -   The third input is a list of other inputs of potential use to the evaluation of the parameters and targets.
 As of right now all that is included in this list is all\_parm\_names (which is a vector of the parameter names), lower\_bounds and upper\_bounds (which are named vectors with the current bounds of each target, the names are the target IDs created when using define\_targets()).
     -   The return value is a data.table with the estimated targets values for all simulated parameters
 -   continue\_runs - DEPRECATED. boolean. previous\_results input lets
     function know when to continue a run.
 Only does a simple restart (no altering targets or parameters between runs).
 -   output\_directory - character.
 The path where you would like results saved.
 Defaults to NULL which indicates the current directory is where results should be saved.
 If path doesn’t exist, imabc will try to create it.
 -   output\_tag - character.
 This value is affixed to the end of the output files to make tracking multiple sets of results stored in the same directory easy to differentiate.
 The default, “timestamp”, is a special case where the date and time the run begins is affixed to the end of the output files.
 -   verbose - boolean.
 Should verbose information be printed while the algorithm is running.

 Some additional notes:

 -   Regarding parallelization: If the user wishes to take advantage of parallelization they can register a parallel backend before running the imabc function (e.g. registerDoParallel(cores = detectCores() - 1)). imabc() uses foreach to submit parameters to the target